Get your project estimate

 Why They're Making a Comeback

-2. Privacy with illumination - High placement allows light while maintaining discretion
+• Providing privacy with illumination — their high placement allows light in while maintaining discretion

 Fixed vs Operable Transom Windows